 Web Service Testing¶

-A Web service is a unit of managed code that can be remotely invoked using HTTP, that is, it can be activated using HTTP requests.
-So, Web Services allows you to expose the functionality of your existing code over the network.
-Once it is exposed on the network, other application can use the functionality of your program.
+A web service is a unit of managed code that can be remotely invoked using HTTP; that is, it can be activated using HTTP requests.
+Web services allow you to expose the functionality of your existing code over the network.
+Once exposed on the network, other applications can use your program's functionality.

-Web Services allows different applications to talk to each other and share data and services among themselves.
-Other applications can also use the services of the web services.
-For example VB or .NET application can talk to java web services and vice versa.
-So, Web services is used to make the application platform and technology independent.
+Web services allow different applications to communicate and share data and services.
+Other applications can also consume these web services.
+For example, VB or .NET applications can communicate with Java web services, and vice versa.
+Thus, web services are used to make applications platform and technology independent.

-There are two broad classes of web service:
+There are two broad classes of web services:

 -

-SOAP - These web services make use of the Web Service Definition Language (WDSL) and communicate using HTTP POST requests.
+SOAP - These web services make use of the Web Services Description Language (WSDL) and communicate using HTTP POST requests.
 They are essentially a serialization of RPC object calls into XML that can then be passed to the web service.
 The XML passed to the SOAP web services needs to match the format specified in the WSDL.
-SOAP web services are fully self-descriptive, so most clients do not directly work with the SOAP XML language, but instead use a client-side proxy generator that creates client object representations of the web service (e.g. Java, .NET objects).
+SOAP web services are fully self-descriptive, so most clients do not directly work with the SOAP XML language, but instead use a client-side proxy generator that creates client object representations of the web service (e.g., Java, .NET objects).
 The web service consumers interact with these language-specific representations of the SOAP web service.

 -

 REST - A RESTful web API (also called a RESTful web service) is a web API implemented using HTTP and REST principles.
 Unlike SOAP-based web services, there is no "official" standard for RESTful web APIs.
 This is because REST is an architectural style, unlike SOAP, which is a protocol.
-Typically REST web services expose their operations as a series of unique "resources" which correspond to a specific URL.
-Each of the standard HTTP methods (POST, GET, PUT and DELETE) then maps into the four basic CRUD (Create, Read, Update and Delete) operations on each resource.
+Typically, REST web services expose their operations as a series of unique "resources" that correspond to a specific URL.
+Each of the standard HTTP methods (POST, GET, PUT, and DELETE) then maps to the four basic CRUD (Create, Read, Update, and Delete) operations on each resource.
 REST web services can use different data serialization methods (XML, JSON, RSS, etc.).

-Unlike simple unit tests however, web services tests will normally need to be developed for each of the supported versions of the API so that when a new version of a product comes out, you can regression test the latest version of the API and all previous versions.
-This ensures that legacy clients using the older version of the API don't need to make any changes.
+Unlike simple unit tests, however, web services tests normally need to be developed for each of the supported API versions.
+This ensures that when a new product version is released, you can regression test the latest API version and all previous versions, so that legacy clients using older API versions do not need to make any changes.

-Also, unlike unit tests, web services are being called across a network using the HTTP/HTTPS protocol rather than simply calling code that is resident on the same system as the test script.
-In that sense, they are similar to testing web sites.
+Also, unlike unit tests, web services are called across a network using the HTTP/HTTPS protocol, rather than simply calling code that resides on the same system as the test script.
+In that sense, they are similar to testing websites.

-Finally, in situations where you have an AJAX web application, as well as testing the front-end user interface using the appropriate UI library, you may need to test the web service that is providing the data to the user interface at the same time.
-In these situations you have a hybrid, web user interface and web service test.
+Finally, in situations where you have an AJAX web application, in addition to testing the front-end user interface using the appropriate UI library, you may need to simultaneously test the web service that provides data to the user interface.
+In these situations, you have a hybrid web user interface and web service test.

 Testing Web Services with Rapise¶

-Rapise contains a built-in web service module that can currently test the following types of web service:
+Rapise contains a built-in web service module that can currently test the following types of web services:

 -

-REST Web Services - Rapise contains a built-in REST definition builder and object library that allows you to prototype out your REST web service requests, inspect the returned HTTP headers and HTTP response body and then covert into a parameterized set of Rapise objects that can be scripted against in the main Rapise JavaScript editor.
+REST Web Services - Rapise contains a built-in REST definition builder and object library that allows you to prototype your REST web service requests, inspect the returned HTTP headers and HTTP response body, and then convert them into a parameterized set of Rapise objects that can be scripted against in the main Rapise JavaScript editor.
 It also includes built-in support for verifying the data returned as Rapise checkpoints.

 -

-SOAP Web Services - Rapise contains a built-in SOAP request tester and object library that allows you to prototype out your SOAP web service requests, inspect the returned HTTP headers and SOAP response body and then covert into a parameterized set of Rapise objects that can be scripted against in the main Rapise JavaScript editor.
+SOAP Web Services - Rapise contains a built-in SOAP request tester and object library that allows you to prototype your SOAP web service requests, inspect the returned HTTP headers and SOAP response body, and then convert them into a parameterized set of Rapise objects that can be scripted against in the main Rapise JavaScript editor.
 It also includes built-in support for verifying the data returned as Rapise checkpoints.

 Web Services and Testing Frameworks¶

-Starting from Rapise 8, we introduced the framework mode.
-If API entry points are a part of your testing framework, it is convenient to include them in a Page Object using JavaScript mode.
+Starting with Rapise 8, we introduced the framework mode.
+If API entry points are part of your testing framework, it is convenient to include them in a Page Object using JavaScript mode.

 and *.soap